Set up Adobe Target with Platform Web SDK

 Validate with the Debugger

-If you set up an activity, you should see your content render on the page.
-However even if no activities are live, you can also look at the Send Event network call to confirm that Target is configured properly.
+If you set up an activity, you should see your content rendered on the page.
+However, even if no activities are live, you can also look at the Send Event network call to confirm that Target is configured properly.

 CAUTION